Xunnamius/error-utils/README.md

 ## Usage

+Start using `@-xun/error` in four quick and easy steps.

-Import:
+1. Import:

 ```typescript
 import { makeNamedError } from '@-xun/error';
 ```

-Optionally create a "root" error class from which the rest of your errors classes will descend:
+2. Optionally create a "root" error class from which the rest of your custom Error subclasses will descend:

 ```typescript
 export const { AppError } = makeNamedError(